B-Johnson89/B-Johnson89/README.md

-# Cybersecurity Professional | SOC Analyst in Training
+# Cybersecurity Professional | SOC Analyst

 I’m a U.S. Army veteran and IT professional transitioning into Security Operations and Incident Response.
 Currently a Service Desk Agent at Logicalis, I handle account security, MFA investigations, and escalation of security incidents.